Xavier Becerra: Defense of the Affordable Care Act (ACA)

+Additional federal litigation

 In February 2019, Becerra, Governor Gavin Newsom, and 15 other states filed a lawsuit against the Trump administration over the president's declaration of a national emergency to fund a wall at the southern U.S. border.
 As of September 26, 2019, Becerra had sued the Trump administration 62 times in total.

 The Trump administration opened 1 million acres in California to fracking and drilling in December 2019.
 Under the new policy, the Bureau of Land Management proposed new lease sales for oil and gas extraction along "California's Central Valley and Central Coast, touching eight counties and including 400,000 acres of public land".
 California officials and agencies, including Becerra, filed a lawsuit against the Bureau of Land Management in January 2020.

 Despite the multiple lawsuits against the Trump administration filed with other state attorneys general, Becerra had not joined antitrust efforts against any major tech companies.
 His office would not disclose whether it had examined any tech companies and had not endorsed any joint investigations with other states.
 On December 9, 2020, it was reported that Becerra's office had joined 47 other states and the Federal Trade Commission in an antitrust lawsuit against Facebook, Inc, headquartered in California.